© All Rights Reserved gigi-1979

 Weather in Eritrea varies with altitude a lot.
 While much of the coastal area and towards the south can be very hot, the inland plateau where Asmara is located are usually much cooler and much more pleasant.

-Temperatures in the lower areas can be well over 40 degrees Celsius, especially during the hot May to October summer period.
-Winters are still plesantly warm though here and temperatures rarely drop below 18 degrees Celsius.
-Here, most of the rain (scarce) falls between October and March, while on the inland and western plateau most rain tends to fall during July and August.
+Temperatures in the lower areas can be well over 40 °C, especially during the hot May to October summer period.
+Winters are still plesantly warm though here and temperatures rarely drop below 18 °C. Here, most of the rain (scarce) falls between October and March, while on the inland and western plateau most rain tends to fall during July and August.

-Masawa, at sea level, has average highs of 35 in summer, 25 during winter.
+Masawa, at sea level, has average highs of 35 °C in summer and 25 °C during winter.
 About 200 mm of rain is recorded on average here.

-Asmara which is located at 2350 meters above sea level has temperatures between 15 and 22 degrees Celsius year round during the day and nights can be relatively cold.
+Asmara which is located at 2,350 metres above sea level has temperatures between 15 °C and 22 °C year round during the day and nights can be relatively cold.
 The city has on average around 500 mm of rain.

 Eritrean Airlines is the national airline of Eritrea and is based at Asmara International Airport (ASM) near the capital.
 International destinations include Djibouti, Dubai, Frankfurt, Jeddah, Milan and Rome.
 Lufthansa flies to Frankfurt and Jeddah as well.
 Other destinations with connections to Asmara are Nairobi, Cairo and Sana'a.